demisto/content/Packs/RiskSense/Playbooks/Ransomware_Exposure_-_RiskSense_README.md

-The Ransomware Exposure Playbook quickly reveals an organization’s exposure to the specific vulnerabilities that are being exploited to launch ransomware attacks.
+The Ransomware Exposure Playbook quickly reveals an organization's exposure to the specific vulnerabilities that are being exploited to launch ransomware attacks.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.